The heart behind Robert Doisneau’s lens

 The backstory of “Le Baiser de l’Hôtel de Ville”

 So, how did this now-legendary image come about?
 Doisneau use to hire actors to stage scenes for his photographs, and this time was no different.
 He enlisted two actors to pose as a couple, carefully crafting the perfect romantic moment.
-After the shoot, he didn’t think much of it, and the photo ended up sitting in his archives for nearly 30 years.
+Then he filed it away.
+Didn’t even make much of it.
+The photo ended up sitting in his archives for nearly 30 years.

 But in 1986, things took a turn.
 Victor Franck, a poster manufacturer, reached out to Doisneau looking for images to print.
 Doisneau was surprised by the request, but agreed and gave him permission to use that photograph for his posters.
-To him, it was just another nice shot, one among many taken for clients—not something he expected to become an international symbol of romance.
-And the response was incredible!
-The poster became an instant sensation, capturing the hearts of many, which is why my parents, like countless others in the ’90s, had one proudly displayed in their home.
+To him, it was just another nice shot, one among many taken for clients, not something he expected to become an international symbol of romance.
+It became a phenomenon.
+Suddenly, everyone wanted that kiss on their wall, including my parents.
+It was everywhere.
+A romantic fiction that, somehow, felt more truthful than a candid ever could.

 Robert Doisneau

-Born in 1912 in Gentilly, a suburb of Paris, Robert Doisneau grew up in a middle-class environment that he didn’t particularly like.
-At just 13, he was pushed into studying lithographic engraving, a profession already on the decline, and it was far from a path he felt passionate about.
-Everything changed when his half-brother Lucien, whom he wasn’t even very close to, lent him a camera.
+Robert Doisneau wasn’t born into art galleries or long coats with Leica straps.
+He was a shy kid from Gentilly, a suburb just south of Paris.
+He lost his mother young and was pushed into learning lithographic engraving at only 13 years old, a dead-end trade even then.
+But everything changed when his half-brother handed him a camera.
+That moment?
+That was it.
 Suddenly, Doisneau discovered a new way to view the world around him.
 Gentilly, like much of France, was still dealing with the aftereffects of World War I, and even as a teenager, Doisneau instinctively documented the broken landscapes and visible poverty around him.
 His early photographs served as a visual diary of the town’s slow recovery.

 “Curiosity and disobedience are the two pillars of photography.”